dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

 ## Completion Response {#CompletionResponse}

-The DS verifies the completion token, and if then provides a response according to what the User and/or RO have authorized if required.
+The DS verifies the completion token, and then provides a response according to what the User and/or RO have authorized if required.
 If no signature or encryption was required, the DS will respond with a JSON document with content-type set to application/JSON.

 Example non-normative completion response JSON documents for the 2 examples in {{InitiationRequest}}: